Last modified 2023-10-19.

-Following is a screen shot of my Pro Tools project.
+The following is a screenshot of my Pro Tools project.
 Volume automation is applied to two vocal tracks, which are harmonies.
 Generally, the volume on one vocal track moves in opposition to the volume on the other track; this provides a consistent volume overall.
 One of the tracks is panned slightly left, while the other is panned slightly right; this improves separation.

 Pro Tools Keymap

-As ususal for Pro Tools, you must use the numeric keypad’s left‑arrow and right‑arrow keys if you want to slide selected automation nodes forward or backwards.
+As usual for Pro Tools, you must use the numeric keypad’s left‑arrow and right‑arrow keys if you want to slide selected automation nodes forward or backward.